aonsi55/RealPendulumDeviation-Python/README.md

 ### Radial Direction

-In the radial direction, the centripetal force required for circular motion is provided by the tension \( T \) and the radial component of gravity:
+In the radial direction, the centripetal force required for circular motion is provided by the tension $T$ and the radial component of gravity:
 $$
 T - mg \cos\theta = m\left( -\frac{d^2r}{dt^2} + r\left(\frac{d\theta}{dt}\right)^2 \right)
 $$

-Since \( r = l \) is constant:
+Since $r = l$ is constant:
 $$
 \frac{d^2r}{dt^2} = 0
 $$